 3. Have a Blast in the Modern Beyoglu Taksim

 The new faces of the modern part of Istanbul, Taksim, and Beyoglu are the center of the new city portion. İstiklal Caddesi, Turkey’s main pedestrian thoroughfare and busiest street which is typically used to characterize Istanbul is located here.
 Istiklal Avenue in Beyoglu, formerly a favorite hangout for foreign visitors, is now a center for shopping, nightlife, and upscale hotels.
-The modern and new haven’t completely taken over the Taksim neighborhood, though.
+The Beyoglu nightlife and culture here, is something to be appreciative of during a tour where one can really see the culture of today’s Istanbul.
+The modern and new haven’t completely taken over the Taksim neighborhood in Istanbul, though.

 The enormous Saint Anthony Padua Church, the Cukurcuma district’s antique stores, and Orhan Pamuk’s (Turkey’s well-known Turkish author).
 The Museum of Innocence is an ideal gem that showcases the country’s art and cultural landscape in these districts.